 What is a Certificate of Exemption?

-If your LLC has a valid certificate of exemption, you can buy goods from a wholesaler without paying sales tax, though you may pay a use tax.
+If your business has a valid certificate of exemption, you can buy goods from a wholesaler without paying Minnesota sales tax, though you may pay a use tax.
 Depending on the size of your business, this can save you tens of thousands of dollars each year.

 The catch is that whenever you do use a certificate of exemption to purchase goods, you are legally bound to resell those items and collect sales tax when you do so.
 If you do not resell those items, or fail to collect sales tax, the punishment could be liability for the sales tax on the goods and fines.

 Keep in mind, each certificate of exemption, also known as a resale license, applies to a single vendor.
 This means you’ll need a certificate of exemption for each one of your vendors.